Leeds2Capstone22-23/WebData/README.md

 # API

-The API Currently has 2 calls that can be made.
+The API Currently has 3 calls that can be made.

 ## Get " \ "

 This call is a home call that returns "Server Up" if the server is running.
 This is to check the server status.

+## Get " \sites "

+This call returns an array of the sites that we currently have support for.
+Right now this string needs to be updated manually as we get access to more sites.

 ## Post " \extract "